Jetski5822/ACMEMedicalTheme/README.md

 ## RTL ##

-This theme will inject a RTL CSS style sheet fi yo uare viewing the site as RTL based on the sitearea.
+This theme will inject a RTL CSS style sheet if you are viewing the site as RTL based on the sitearea.

 Snippet from Resources.cshtml: